History of Alberta: Politics

 The Liberals formed the first government of Alberta and remained in office until 1921.
 After the election of 1905, Premier Alexander C. Rutherford's government started work on the governmental infrastructure, especially regarding legal and municipal affairs.
-Rutherford, a gentleman of the old school, was a weak leader but he was supportive of education, pushing for the establishment of a Provincial University.
-If Calgary was annoyed when Edmonton was chosen as the capital, that annoyance grew into outrage in 1906 when the University of Alberta was given to Strathcona (a suburb that soon was annexed into Edmonton in 1912).
-Talented Conservatives sought their political fortune in national rather than provincial politics, most notably R. B. Bennett, who became Prime Minister in 1930.
+Rutherford, a gentleman of the old school, was a weak leader but he was supportive of education, pushing for the establishment of a provincial university.
+If Calgary was annoyed when Edmonton was chosen as the capital, that annoyance grew into outrage in 1906 when the University of Alberta was given to Strathcona (a twin city that soon amalgamated with Edmonton, in 1912).
+Talented Conservatives sought their political fortune in national rather than provincial politics, most notably R. B. Bennett, who became prime minister in 1930.

 Communication was enhanced when a telephone system was set up for the towns and cities.
-Long-term economic growth was stimulated by the construction through Edmonton of two additional transcontinental railroads, which later became part of the Canadian National Railway.
-Their main role was to ship people in, and wheat out.
+Long-term economic growth was stimulated by the construction through Edmonton of two additional transcontinental railways, which later became part of the Canadian National Railway.
+Their main role was to ship people in and wheat out.
 Drawn by cheap farm land and high wheat prices, immigration reached record levels, and the population reached 470,000 by 1914.